stonecauldron/tile-mapper/report/paper.md

 @Shaker2012 uses generative grammars combined with an evolutionary algorithm to create *Mario* levels that adapt themselves to the player's experience.
-In another insightful paper, @Sorenson2010 also uses an evolutionary algorithm to create a generic framework for level creation.
+In another paper, @Sorenson2010 also use an evolutionary algorithm to create a generic framework for level creation.
 Their approach allows the level designer to enforce multiple constraints on the generated levels making it adaptable to multiple genres of games.